sfioritto/planningforaliens-old/_posts/2015-03-11-after-html-and-css.md

 **What do you want to encourage people to do after they used the site**?

-This should be in line with the business goals of your client (or the overall goals of the project).
+This should be in line with the business goals of your client or the overall goals of the project.

 **How do you imagine them after consuming the content**?